stellar/system-test/README.md

 `--TargetNetworkTestAccountPublic "{your test account key pair info}"`

 Debug mode, the docker container will exit with error code when any pre-setup or test fails to pass, you can enable DEBUG_MODE flag, and the container will stay running, prompting you for enter key before shutting down, make sure you invoke docker with `-it` so the prompt will reach your command line.
-While container is kept running, you can shell into it and view log files of core, rpc, horizon all of which are located in container at `/var/log/supervisor`.
+While container is kept running, you can shell into it via `docker exec -it <container id or name>` and view log files of core, rpc, horizon all of which are located in container at `/var/log/supervisor`.
 `--DebugMode=true`